evanshriner/presidio-movies/readme.md

 ```

-Then, head over to `localhost:8080` in the browser of your choice and log in
+Then, head over to `localhost:8080` in the browser of your choice (maybe not IE . . .) and log in

 #### Notable appearances
-- Vue.js
+- Vue.js + Vuetify
 - Express
-- Sqlite3
+- Sqlite3 + Sequelize
 - Auth0